daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 ## Targets:

-Conducting a basic Explanatory Data Analysis on their customized datasets as attached on the Big Data plaform to analyze the loan applicants' background and help Home Credit Group expanding their financial services to those who are unable to access financial service.
+Conducting a basic Explanatory Data Analysis on their customized datasets as attached on the Big Data platform to analyze the loan applicants' background and help Home Credit Group expanding their financial services to those who are unable to access financial service.

 ## Languages & Tools: